-Also known as a leiomyoma, uterine fibroids grow in the wall of the uterus and are almost always benign.
+Also known as leiomyoma, uterine fibroids grow in the wall of the uterus and are almost always benign.
 They can range in size from as small as an apple seed to as large as a grapefruit.
 Most women develop fibroids at some point in their lives.
-In fact, studies indicate that 70 to 80 percent of women will develop fibroids by the age of 50.
+In fact, studies indicate that 70 - 80% of women will develop fibroids by the age of 50.

 The exact cause of fibroids is unknown.
 However, certain factors can increase your risk of developing them, such as: